qro/ip/README.md

 ![](https://cdn.discordapp.com/attachments/631162287968747550/795099703846109195/unknown.png)

 # Information
+The first file you should be running is "main.py".
 Make sure to install any modules that are in all four files.
 Might add more features to this idk.

 ## Support
 If you need help, dm the discord purelxw#6666 or the telegram t.me/purelxw